airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/requester.md

 5. [An authenticator](./authentication.md): Defines how to authenticate to the source
 6. [An error handler](./error-handling.md): Defines how to handle errors

-The schema of a request object is:
+The schema of a requester object is:

 ```yaml
 Requester: